oviya-raja/ist-402/learning-path/W08/W8_L1_Report.md

 #### 3.1.1 Test Documents

 The system was tested with multiple PDF documents covering various topics:
+- **Primary Test Document:** `knowledge_card.pdf` - A knowledge card document used for comprehensive testing
 - Academic papers on machine learning
 - Technical documentation
 - Research articles on AI

+The `knowledge_card.pdf` document served as the primary test case, demonstrating the system's ability to process structured knowledge content and answer questions about specific topics covered in the document.

 #### 3.1.2 Example Queries and Answers